 The answer is often not easy.
 Threats of self-harm or suicide are COMMON.

-Over time, like any social worker will tell you, our lawyers have become skilled at hearing spoken or unspoken ideation or real threats of self-harm or suicide.
+Our CNS lawyers are skilled at hearing spoken or unspoken ideation or real threats of self-harm or suicide.
 The lawyer will notify the Police and the vulnerable person in custody is made safe.

-And this is about vulnerable people.
-Vulnerable people who often don’t have a home, who often have no support person, who often are living in extreme poverty, who often have a poor education, and by circumstance are extremely fearful of Police, and generally disempowered.
+Many Aboriginal people arrested are extremely vulnerable people who may not have a home, who often have no support person, may be living in extreme poverty, who often have a poor education, and by circumstance are extremely fearful of Police, and generally disempowered.

 “It’s not just a phone line, it’s a life line.”